TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- i guess clientside prediction is more important
 		- though we can plan for state

-- Rebuy previous
-	- Plan for state early
-		- note that we don't need any bincompat regarding the mode solvable
-		- because anyway we are importing/exporting without that state

 - should rebuy previous also buy magazines bought?
 	- perhaps